-IT IS FURTHER ORDERED that any alteration in the equipment parts, design, installation, or operation of the system provided in the manufacturers' certification application or documents and certified hereby is prohibited and deemed inconsistent with this certification, unless the alteration has been submitted in writing pursuant to the process for Executive Order amendments set forth in Section 18 of CP-201 and approved in writing by the CARB Executive Officer or his delegate.
+IT IS FURTHER ORDERED that any alteration in the equipment parts, design, installation, or operation of the system provided in the manufacturers' certification application or documents and certified hereby is prohibited and deemed inconsistent with this certification, unless the alteration has been submitted in writing pursuant to the process for Executive Order amendments set forth in Section 18 of CP-201 and approved in writing by the Executive Officer or his delegate.
 Any sale, offer for sale, or installation of any system or component without CARB's approval as set forth above is subject to enforcement action.

 IT IS FURTHER ORDERED that the following requirements are made a condition of certification.
-The owner or operator of the Balance Phase II EVR System not Including ISD shall conduct and pass the following tests no later than 60 days after startup and at least once in each 12 month period, using the following test procedures.
+The owner or operator of the Balance Phase II EVR System including ISD shall conduct and pass the following tests no later than 60 days after startup and at least once in each 12 month period, using the following test procedures.
 Shorter time periods may be specified by the District.

-- TP-201.3, Determination of 2 Inch WC Static Pressure Performance of Vapor Recovery Systems of Dispensing Facilities (July 26, 2012); - TP-201.4, Dynamic Back Pressure (July 3, 2002) in accordance with the condition listed in item 1 of the Vapor Collection section of Exhibit 2; - Exhibit 4, Required Items in Conducting TP-201.3; - Exhibit 5, Liquid Removal Test Procedure; - Exhibit 6, Required Items for Conducting TP-201.4. - Exhibit 8, VST ECS Hydrocarbon Sensor Verification Test Procedure (if a VST ECS membrane processor is installed); - Exhibit 9, Determination of VST ECS Processor Activation Pressure (if a VST ECS membrane processor is installed); - Exhibit 10, Veeder-Root Vapor Pressure Sensor Verification Test Procedure (if a VST ECS membrane processor or Veeder-Root Vapor Polisher is installed); - Exhibit 11, Veeder-Root Vapor Polisher Operability Test Procedure (if a Veeder-Root Vapor Polisher is installed); - Exhibit 12, Veeder-Root Vapor Polisher Hydrocarbon Emissions Verification Test Procedure (if a Veeder-Root Vapor Polisher is installed); - Exhibit 13, Hirt VCS 100 Processor Operability Test Procedure; (if a Hirt VCS 100 is installed);
+- TP-201.3, Determination of 2 Inch WC Static Pressure Performance of Vapor Recovery Systems of Dispensing Facilities (July 26, 2012); - TP-201.4, Dynamic Back Pressure (July 3, 2002) in accordance with the condition listed in item 1 of the Vapor Collection section of Exhibit 2; - Exhibit 4, Required Items in Conducting TP-201.3; - Exhibit 5, Liquid Removal Test Procedure; - Exhibit 6, Required Items in Conducting TP-201.4; - Exhibit 8, VST ECS Hydrocarbon Sensor Verification Test Procedure (if a VST ECS membrane processor is installed);

-- Exhibit 14, Franklin Fueling Systems Healy Clean Air Separator Static Pressure Performance Test Procedure (if a Clean Air Separator is installed); - Exhibit 15, VST Green Machine Compliance Test Procedure (if a Green Machine is installed); - Exhibit 16, Liquid Condensate Trap Compliance Test Procedure (if a Liquid Condensate Trap is installed); - Exhibit 17, Reserved for future procedure and intentionally left blank; and - Exhibit 18, Accessing PMC and ISD Parameters at Gasoline Dispensing Facilities (GDFs) with Veeder-Root's "Maintenance Tracker" Security Feature Installed & Enabled (if Maintenance Tracker is installed).
+- Exhibit 9, Determination of VST ECS Processor Activation Pressure (if a VST ECS membrane processor is installed); - Exhibit 10, Veeder-Root Vapor Pressure Sensor Verification Test Procedure; - Exhibit 11, Veeder-Root Vapor Polisher Operability Test Procedure (if a Veeder-Root Vapor Polisher is installed); - Exhibit 12, Veeder-Root Vapor Polisher Hydrocarbon Emissions Verification Test Procedure (if a Veeder-Root Vapor Polisher is installed); - Exhibit 13, Hirt VCS 100 Processor with Indicator Panel Operability Test Procedure (if a Hirt VCS 100 processor is installed); - Exhibit 14, Franklin Fueling Systems Healy Clean Air Separator Static Pressure Performance Test Procedure (if a Clean Air Separator is installed); - Exhibit 15, VST Green Machine Compliance Test Procedure (if a Green Machine is installed); - Exhibit 16, Liquid Condensate Trap Compliance Test Procedure (if a Liquid Condensate Trap is installed); - Exhibit 17, Veeder-Root ISD Vapor Flow Meter Operability Test Procedure (if Veeder-Root ISD is installed); - Exhibit 18, Accessing PMC and ISD Parameters at Gasoline Dispensing Facilities (GDFs) with Veeder-Root's "Maintenance Tracker" Security Feature Installed & Enabled (if Maintenance Tracker is installed); - Exhibit 19, INCON; ISD Vapor Flow Meter Operability Test Procedure (if INCON ISD is installed); and - Exhibit 20, INCON; Vapor Pressure Sensor Verification Test Procedure (if INCON ISD is installed).

-Districts may specify the sequencing of the above tests.
+Districts may specify the sequence of the above tests.
 Notification of testing, and submittal of test results, shall be done in accordance with District requirements and pursuant to policies established by that District.
 Districts may require the use of alternate test form(s), provided they include the same minimum parameters identified in the datasheet referenced in the test procedure(s).
-Alternative test procedures, including most recent versions of the test procedures listed above, may be used if determined by the CARB Executive Officer or his delegate, in writing, to yield equivalent results.
+Alternative test procedures, including most recent versions of the test procedures listed above, may be used if determined by CARB Executive Officer or his delegate, in writing, to yield equivalent results.